wclose/mothurPipeline/README.md

 mkdir -p logs/pbs/
 snakemake --use-conda --profile config/pbs-torque/ --latency 90
 ```
-Or to run a job that manages the workflow for you instead
+Or to run a job that manages the workflow for you instead:
 ```
 qsub code/snakemake.pbs
 ```